specklesystems/speckle-docs-OLD/user/tutorial-unity-revit-rhino-experiences.md

 The UI and logic can be completely customized, a good starting point for this would be looking into the `SpeckleExamples.cs` class or the prefabs used for the UI components.

-For instance, you could perform different actions when the data is received or consume the Revit metadata attached to the objects with a script.
+For instance, you could perform different actions when the data is received or consume the Revit metadata attached to the objects with a script, and instead of having the stream cards custom for a UI, custom buttons could be added to pull a specific commit and model.